2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
 2 Cor 7:1

 These are the believers at the church of Corinth that were being reprimanded.
-This is an example of times we need to ask, what kind of salvation is addressed?
-As believers, what were they being delivered from?
+This is an example of times we need to ask, what kind of salvation (or deliverance) is addressed?
+As believers, what were they being saved from?

 Salvation/deliverance is more often spoken of in the Bible as physically being saved from something such as a consequence.
-(70% or more of the time) Salvation is used as deliverance, safety, rescue, preservation, victory etc. over 600 times in the Bible in its various forms.
+(70% or more of the time) salvation is used as deliverance, safety, rescue, preservation, victory etc. over 600 times in the Bible in its various forms.
 Salvation is FROM something TO something.
 The question we should ask is what someone is being saved FROM?
-We ask, who is writing to whom?
+We ask, who is being addressed?
 We need to be sure of context.